Javeriatabraiz/Logistic-Regression/README.md

 The project focuses on using logistic regression to predict outcomes based on input features.
 It includes:

-**Data preparation and exploratory data analysis.
+**Data preparation and exploratory data analysis**

-Implementation of the logistic regression model.
+**Implementation of the logistic regression model.**

-Model training and hyperparameter tuning.
+**Model training and hyperparameter tuning.**

-Evaluation of model performance using accuracy and other metrics.
+**Evaluation of model performance using accuracy and other metrics.**

-Visualization of the decision boundary and performance metrics.
+**Visualization of the decision boundary and performance metrics.**

-This notebook is designed as a learning resource for those interested in understanding the fundamentals of logistic regression and its practical applications in binary classification problems.**
+This notebook is designed as a learning resource for those interested in understanding the fundamentals of logistic regression and its practical applications in binary classification problems.

 **Requirements**